saltyorg/docs/docs/apps/docker.md

 docker
 ```

+## FAQ

+???+ question "Why does Saltbox use the Docker network "saltbox" instead of bridge?"

+    1. This keeps all Saltbox containers organized under one network
+    2. the docker bridge network does not allow network aliases.

 <!-- BEGIN SALTBOX MANAGED VARIABLES SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->
 ## Role Defaults